-Local authorities and clinical commissioning groups (CCGs) have equal and joint duties to prepare JSNAs and JHWSs, through the Health and Wellbeing Board.
+Local authorities and integrated care boards (ICBs) have equal and joint duties to prepare JSNAs and JLHWSs, through the Health and Wellbeing Board.

-The purpose of the JSNA and JHWS is to improve the health and wellbeing of the local community and reduce inequalities for all ages.
+The purpose of the JSNA and JLHWS is to improve the health and wellbeing of the local community and reduce inequalities for all ages.

 2. Joint Strategic Needs Assessment

 A JSNA is an assessment of the current and future health and social care needs of the local community.
-These are needs that could be met by the local authority, CCGs, or the NHS.
+These are needs that could be met by the local authority, integrated care board (ICBs)s, or the NHS.

 The JSNA is produced by the local health and wellbeing board, and is unique to the local area.
-The intention is for health and wellbeing boards to also consider wider factors that impact on their communities’ health and wellbeing, and local assets that can help to improve outcomes and reduce inequalities.
+The health and wellbeing boards should consider a wide range of factors that impact on their communities’ health and wellbeing, and local assets that can help to improve outcomes and reduce inequalities.
 JSNA’s should include information and outcomes for adult safeguarding.
-Each local area is free to undertake the JSNA in a way best suited to its local circumstances; there is no template or format that must be used and no mandatory data set to be included.
+Each local area is free to undertake the JSNA in a way best suited to its local circumstances; there is no template or format that must be used and no mandatory dataset to be included.

-A range of quantitative and qualitative evidence should be used in the JSNA.
+A range of quantitative (numeric) and qualitative (non-numeric) evidence should be used in the JSNA.
 There are a number of data sources and tools that the health and wellbeing board may find useful for obtaining quantitative data.
-Qualitative information can be gained via a number of avenues, including but not limited to views collected by the local Healthwatch organisation or by local voluntary sector organisations, feedback given to local providers by service users, and views fed in as part of community participation within the JSNA and JHWS process.
+Qualitative information can be gained in a number of ways, including views collected by the local Healthwatch organisation or by local voluntary sector organisations, feedback given to local providers by service users, and views fed in as part of community participation within the JSNA and JLHWS process.

-The JHWS should translate JSNA findings into clear outcomes that the board wants to achieve, which will inform local commissioning, leading to locally led initiatives that meet those outcomes and address the needs.
+The JLHWS should turn the JSNA findings into clear outcomes that the health and wellbeing board wants to achieve, which will inform local commissioning, and the development of locally led initiatives that meet the outcomes agreed and the needs identified.

-The JHWS is the strategy for meeting the needs identified in the JSNA.
-As with JSNAs, it is produced by the health and wellbeing board, is unique to each local area, and there is no mandated format.
+The JLHWS is the strategy for meeting the needs identified in the JSNA.
+As with JSNAs, it is produced by the health and wellbeing board, is unique to each local area, and there is no set format.